 On-the-job injuries are as diverse as the workplaces in which they occur.
 Not all injuries occur in an industrial setting or by way of an accident or single traumatic event.
 In fact, an increasing percentage of on-the-job injuries occur over time through repetitive movements or long-term exposure to certain conditions.

 Sometimes, these injuries can be difficult to prove.
-If your employer denies you benefits for your on-the-job injury or condition, I am attorney Gary M. Kazin and I may be able to help.
+If you wish to maximize your benefits or if your employer denies you benefits for your on-the-job injury or condition, I am attorney Gary M. Kazin and I may be able to help.
 Many Atlanta workers' compensation attorneys recognize me as a leader in the field.

 Questions about types of workplace injuries?
 I am a Decatur, Georgia, lawyer helping clients with all types of workplace injury claims.

 A catastrophic injury such as paralysis, traumatic brain injury or loss of limb will have a lifetime impact on the worker and family members.
-We will handle every detail of your claim to help you obtain the full extent of medical treatment and disability wage benefits you are entitled to.
+We will handle every detail of your claim to help you obtain the full extent of medical treatment and disability wage benefits to which you are entitled.
 If you suffered a permanent disability, we can even help you receive a lump-sum payment for the total amount of money you would receive over your lifetime of workers' compensation benefits.

 Muscle and joint injuries can occur on the job over time or through a single traumatic episode.
 While an injury such as a broken bone or torn ligament easily shows up on medical tests, the existence of other soft tissue injuries may be difficult to prove.
 Some employers or insurance carriers may take this opportunity to deny you benefits despite your discomfort and pain.
 When this happens, it may take expert medical evidence to get the benefits you deserve.